folkforms/markdown-to-x/docs/mappings.md

             ]
         },
         {
-            "input": "Verify that the user home page loads", "output": "utils.waitForPage('UserHomePage');"
+            "input": "Verify that the user page loads", "output": "utils.waitForPage('UserHomePage');"
         }
     ]
 }
 ```

-Then our data will be transformed into this:
+Note 1: We use `{username}` and `{password}` variables in the mapping input `"Log in as {username}/{password}"`.
+Anything in `{}` in an input will be treated as a variable and substituted into the output.

+Note 2: We can have multiple inputs that map to an output, e.g. `[ "Go to homepage", "Go to home page"]`.
+This allows for alternate spellings and suchlike.
+If any inputs match then the entire output will be used.

+When the mappings code is run our in-memory object will gain a new attribute called `codeSteps`:

 ```
 {
   title: "Test logging in",
   description: [
-    "Test that when we log in we go to the user home page."
+    "Test that when we log in we are brought to the user page."
   ],
   steps: [
     "Go to homepage",
     "Click the Log in button",
     "Log in as bob/bobspassword",
-    "Verify that the user home page loads"
+    "Verify that the user page loads"
   ],
   codeSteps: [
     "/* Go to homepage */",